-Although alimony is becoming less common, Illinois courts will still award alimony to a financially-dependent spouse who doesn’t have sufficient income to be self-supporting after divorce.
-When the spouse receiving alimony (the “supported spouse”) remarries, however, the paying spouse will usually want to terminate alimony.
+Although alimony is becoming less common, Illinois courts will still award it to a financially-dependent spouse who doesn't have sufficient income to be self-supporting after divorce.
+(750 Ill.
+Comp.
+Stat. § 5/504.)
+When the spouse receiving alimony (the "supported spouse") remarries, however, the paying spouse will usually want to terminate alimony.

 This article explains how a supported spouse's remarriage or cohabitation affects alimony under Illinois law.
 If you have additional questions about remarriage and alimony in Illinois after reading this article, you should consult a local family law attorney.